Sam Colangelo: Early life and high school

 Colangelo was born on December 26, 2001, in Stoneham, Massachusetts.
+He has an older brother named Michael.
 In high school, he attended Lawrence Academy, where he played on the ice hockey team and scored 34 goals with 70 assists.

 Amateur

 Colangelo played two seasons with the Chicago Steel in the United States Hockey League (USHL).
 In his first season, he scored just three goals.
-But in his second season he scored 28 goals with 30 assists.
-Colangelo opted for the NHL draft.
+But in his second season he scored 28 goals with 30 assists, playing alongside Brendan Brisson.
+Colangelo opted for the National Hockey League (NHL) draft.
+He was drafted by the Anaheim Ducks in the second round, 36th overall, of the 2020 NHL entry draft.

-Colangelo was drafted in the second-round, 36th overall, by the Anaheim Ducks.
+Colangelo was recruited by Northeastern University, which is situated just 10 mi from his home in Stoneham.
+He played three seasons of collegiate hockey with the Huskies before entering the transfer portal after his Junior season.
+Moving to the Western Michigan Broncos for the 2023–24 season, Colangelo broke out offensively, scoring a career-high 24 goals while also setting single-season bests with 19 assists and 43 points in 38 appearances.
+Colangelo was named to the All-NCHC Team with Western Michigan along with teammate Luke Grainger.